rowanc1/scipy2024-article/article.md

 ## Authoring Tools

-[A bit of background on MyST, history, talk about Quarto, Pandoc and discuss CLI was originally part of Curvenote]

-Quarto, Pandoc (not just translation, but the whole workflow) Idyll lang, MDX
-RST
-Curvenote, Overleaf

-MyST Markdown, or Markedly Structured Text, offers a powerful extension to the conventional markdown, marrying the simplicity of markdown syntax with advanced features tailored for scientific writing and documentation.
-MyST incorporates a suite of functionalities designed to improve the quality, interactivity, and comprehensiveness of both static and computational documents.

-### MyST Markdown Overview
+MyST Markdown (Markedly Structured Text, <https://mystmd.org>) is a community-driven markup language that is a superset of [CommonMark](https://commonmark.org/) (a standard form of Markdown) with special syntax for citations, cross-references, and block and inline extension points called "directives" and "roles".
+The block-level content provides multi-line containers surrounded by either backticks or colons; examples include callout panels, figures, equations and tables (see [documentation](https://mystmd.org)).
+MyST is influenced by [reStructuredText (RST)](https://en.wikipedia.org/wiki/reStructuredText) and [Sphinx](https://www.sphinx-doc.org) – pulling on the nomenclature and introducing additional standards where appropriate.
+There are also many similarities of MyST Markdown to R-Markdown [@10.1201/9781138359444], Pandoc, and Quarto (<https://quarto.org>), especially in citation syntax and frontmatter structure.
+The initial use case driving the development and design of MyST Markdown has been [JupyterBook](https://jupyterbook.org), which can create educational online textbooks and tutorials with Jupyter Notebooks and narrative content written in MyST.

+In 2022, the Executable Books project (<https://executablebooks.org>, which hosts Jupyter Book and MyST) started work on `mystmd` command line interface (CLI), which was initially developed as the [Curvenote CLI](https://curvenote.com/docs/cli), and later transferred to the ExecutableBooks project.
 At its core, MyST adheres to the [CommonMark](https://commonmark.org/) standard, ensuring a familiar foundation for those versed in traditional Markdown.
 However, MyST distinguishes itself through the introduction of specialized syntax aimed at facilitating scientific discourse including citations, cross-references, figures, proofs, equations, and tables.
 There is also specialized support for the types of metadata that are important to collect for scientific articles (funding, ORCIDs, CRediT Roles, etc.).

+This article will not attempt to describe the markup syntax directly, for that we suggest browsing the documentation at <https://mystmd.org>, instead we will focus our attention on the use cases for scientific publishing that we are trying to make as easy as possible.
+Specifically, the ability to add persistent identifiers (PIDs) and links to other structured content; hover previews to show details on demand; integrating live computational content and interactive figures; and exporting to many different formats including those used by scholarly publishing.

 ### Utility of Links and Identifiers